opencypher/cypherdb/src/content/docs/cypher/query-clauses/load-from.md

 contains two columns with the same names and data types.

 :::note[Note]
-Pandas can use either a NumPy or Arrow backend - Kuzu can natively scan from either backend.
+Pandas can use either a NumPy or Arrow backend - CypherDB can natively scan from either backend.
 :::

 ### Polars

-Kuzu can also scan Polars DataFrames via the underlying PyArrow layer.
+CypherDB can also scan Polars DataFrames via the underlying PyArrow layer.
 The rules for determining the variable names and data types is identical to scanning Pandas data frames.
 Here is an example:

 ```python